 In the old days, application development used to happen in separate not so integrated teams and developers were not used to merge their work with other developers’ code for quite long time and that used to create merge issues.
 Things that were working once on the developer’s local copy, used to stop working when merged with others’ code.
 This kind of not so integrated development environment increases the development time and delayed discovery of issues.
 Solution for this is to have continuous integration build into the development cycle where developers are merging their code multiple times a day and getting issues fixed at earlier stages.

 In this chapter we will learn more about Continuous Integration and Continuous Delivery and different tools that we can use for the same for a better development integration and delivery process.

+In this chapter we’ll be covering following topics:

+Introduction to continuous integration

+Various tools for continuous integration

+Using TeamCity with Xamarin

+Preparing build server for TeamCity and installing TeamCity

+Creating build script

+Creating a TeamCity project

 …